bochendong/VGG11-on-MNIST-dataset/README.md

 </p>

 ## Data_augmentation:
 Have 50% probability to rotate the image with random degree in (40, -30, ...
 30, 40) and 50% probability to add a random gaussian noice in (0.01, 0.1, 1).
-Then add L2 regularization with constant 0.005 to all conv layers (which is used in [paper](https://arxiv.org/pdf/1409.1556.pdf))
+Then add L2 regularization with constant 0.005 to all conv layers (which is used in this [paper](https://arxiv.org/pdf/1409.1556.pdf))

 ### Add data augmentation to training set:
 ```Python